Metabolic disorder: a personal history.

 Feel free to skip to the next section if you have a good understanding of blood sugar.
 In mid 2020 I noticed the first visible indications of my metabolism really hitting the skids.
 Little skin tags had popped up at the base of my neck.
 At first tiny but they grew remarkably fast.
 Because of my dietetic training, I knew they were a potential indicator for high blood sugar.
 But I wasn’t about to clog up my doctor’s schedule in the middle of a pandemic for her to tell me what she’d been trying to for years.
 I wasn’t ok, I’d pushed my body too far.
 Too many sleep deprived nights, too many ultra processed foods, too much visceral fat, too much stress and too little physical activity.
 Now, I likely had insulin resistance too.

 But what do I mean when I say my metabolism had hit the skids?
 Basically, our body likes to maintain a steady concentration of sugar in our blood at all times.
 This is our baseline.
-The baseline will vary a small amount from person to person but it’s generally the fasting blood glucose of a healthy individual.
+The baseline will vary a small amount from person to person but it’s generally fasting blood glucose in a healthy individual.
 When we eat foods that are broken down into sugar, our blood sugar level temporarily rises.
 In order to get our blood sugar back to baseline, our pancreas releases insulin to mop up the excess sugar in our blood and cart it off to our cells.
 In a healthy metabolic system our cells open little doors to allow the sugar inside where it’s used for energy or stored for later.
 If many of our cells deny access to sugar (insulin resistance), the body has to find others ways to store it.
-It can a) create new storage cells (subcutaneous fat), b) put it in our ‘short term’ storage (visceral fat) or c) shove it into our organs and muscle like you’d shove mess into a cupboard if someone announced they were on their way over (ectopic fat).
+It can a) create new storage cells (subcutaneous fat), b) put it in our ‘short term’ storage (visceral fat) or c) shove it into our organs and muscle like someone with ADHD shoves mess into cupboards when someone turns up unannounced (ectopic fat).
 This is where your genetics comes in.
 These different storage sites have very different health outcomes.
 Ectopic fat, as the name suggests, is ‘fat where it shouldn’t be’ like inside organs and muscle, and it’s the worst for health outcomes.
 Despite this, many people, including myself, have a predisposition to store excess energy this way.
 Eventually, we max out these storage sites as well.
 So a situation is created in which blood glucose is too high, insulin levels are off the charts as our pancreas tries to keep up and our cells are still refusing to take in more glucose.
-The skin tags that had popped up at the base of my neck were telling me my body was in this cycle.
-When I finally got my butt back into a doctor’s office in 2022, it was confirmed.
+Or ‘hitting the skids’ metabolically.
+The skin tags that had popped up at the base of my neck were telling me my body was probably in this loop.
+When I finally got my butt back into a doctor’s office in 2022, she confirmed it.
 They diagnosed me with pre-diabetes and threw in fatty liver for good measure.
 Now two years into my 40s, I felt scared.

 frenemys

-Fear is a very common reason for people to make changes.
-Not always, as I’ve discovered over the years, but for the most part people care about their mortality and don’t want to be chronically sick.
-After the diagnosis, I didn’t change much straight away.
-I was scared for sure, and I had a pretty well informed view of what sort of path my choices had put me on (and where it could end).
-But I’d also formed a lot of habits that I could already feel my mind starting to defend.
+Fear can be a powerful motivation for many people to make changes but not always.
+For the most part, people care about their mortality and don’t want to be chronically sick.
+After my diagnoses I didn’t change much straight away.
+I was scared for sure and I had a pretty well informed view of what sort of path my choices had put me on (and where it could end).
+But metabolic health deteriorates slowly and the symptoms of metabolic disorder are more likely to be captured in blood tests rather than things that would affect my day to day.
+Undetectable until the situation gets really, really bad.
+I’d also formed a lot of habits that I could already feel my mind starting to defend.
 I loved these new habits.
-Didn’t I?
-I needed them.
-Didn’t I?
-Our relationship was toxic, but it felt good.
-And the throught of replacing them with new habits that would feel less rewarding for the period of time my brain took to rewire, just didn’t sound fun.
+Our relationship was toxic sure, but it still felt good.
+And the thought of replacing them with new habits that would feel less rewarding in the short term just didn’t sound fun.

 We are all the product of our habits.
 They form our identity.
-This is the part of us that the food industry wants to tap into.
-If you’ve driven through a drive-through for a sugary coffee everyday for 3 years, that path is so well paved, the slightest reminder will have us mindlessly going through the motions.
-And who are you if you suddenly stop a well paved habit?
+If you haven’t guessed by now this is the part of us the food industry wants to tap into.
+If you’ve driven through a drive-through for a sugary coffee everyday for 3 years, that neurological path is so well trodden, the slightest reminder will have us mindlessly going through the motions.
+And who are you if you suddenly stop all of your a well paved habits?
 I’d spent a long time creating ways to survive, manipulated by a path of least resistance and reward, at a time when I desperately needed to feel rewarded.
 But what about my old habits and identity?
 The ones I’d had for the 36 years before I moved to America.
 Now buried so deep it was hard to remember the way I used to be.
 This is the stage I usually meet my new clients in.
 It’s completely normal to desire change and fear it at the same time.

 Anything worth doing takes time’-Bob Dylan

 If you pay close attention, you’ll notice every pre-manufactured ‘lifestyle’ change comes with what I refer to as a ‘length of time co-sign’.
 Why is that?
-I’ll be brief, because capitalism.
+I’ll be brief, it’s consumerism.
 The inverse of the food industry is of course, the diet industry.
 I understand the appeal of diet books, really I do.
-You’ve realized you need to make some changes and magically, here is someone, a doctor no less, offering you an 8-12 week complete life change.
-You don’t need to make a single decision, they’ll do it for you.
+You’ve realized you need to make some changes and magically, here is something written by an MD, offering you an 8-12 week complete life change.
+You don’t need to make a single decision, they’ll do it all for you.
+Just follow their instructions and you’re guaranteed success.
 Sure, sounds great.
 Stick that guarantee on a skincare product and I’m all over it like white on rice.
 So many unknowns taken care of.
 Will I be able to keep it up?
 Doesn’t matter, only takes 8 weeks.
 Will it improve my health?
 Yep, guaranteed.
 Says so right on the cover.
 Will my partner or family question it?
 It’s by a DOCTOR.
 They’d be crazy to disagree.
 Will it change my identity?
 Yeah maybe, but that’s the point right?

-Therapy led to an eventual ADHD diagnosis and that was a real game changer.
+Therapy led to an eventual ADHD diagnosis and that was a real game changer in my life.
 I’m a huge advocate for therapy.
-Not only did it completely change my life but I get to see how it changes clients lives over and over again.
-It’s never a bad idea.
+Not only did it help me make sense of things but I get to see how it helps clients over and over again.
+The right therapist is never a bad idea.
 Suddenly the thoughts of ‘not having it together’ made sense.
-I wasn’t a failure, I’d been coping just fine, until the move overseas reached the threshold of what I could handle and the wheels fell off.
+I wasn’t a failure, I’d been coping just fine, until the move overseas surpassed my coping threshold and the wheels fell off.
 Looking back, I realize a lot of the compulsions I’d had towards certain foods could be put down to dopamine seeking.
 Sugary coffees were my kryptonite because they provided two things my brain was craving, sugar and caffeine.
 A stimulation double hitter.
-Once I was properly medicated for my ADHD, those cravings reduced, making it easier to pause rather than make decisions impulsively.
+Once I was properly medicated for my ADHD, those cravings reduced, making it easier to pause rather than make decisions impulsively, including decisions about food.
 In a trope as old as time, as I started to feel better, I started to make better choices.
 Once you get to that point, going back is actually harder than just continuing on.
 That’s the beauty of brain rewiring.

 In Conclusion